-Regarding the implementation of the RPF, the PIU will organize a joint activities with the Municipal water supply enterprise/Rural public association of drinking water consumers/Local authorities level as (i) conducting social screening and assessing the compliance of the subproject in terms of guarantees; (ii) supporting communication and coordination with relevant government agencies (State Land Agency and its branches); (iii) ensuring proper implementation of the RAP, its requirements, and social screening tasks during subproject implementation; and (iv) in addressing grievances and feedback from project stakeholders and the public, including grievances related to environmental/social impacts of subprojects; (v) monitoring of mitigation measures foreseen in the implementation of the RAP; (vi) social impact monitoring as part of the overall monitoring of subproject implementation; and (vii) reporting on social impacts encountered during subproject implementation and analysis of the effectiveness of mitigation measures applied to minimize negative impacts.
+Regarding the implementation of the RPF, the PIU will organize a joint activities with the Municipal water supply enterprise /Local authorities level as (i) conducting social screening and assessing the compliance of the subproject in terms of guarantees; (ii) supporting communication and coordination with relevant government agencies (State Land Agency and its branches); (iii) ensuring proper implementation of the RAP, its requirements, and social screening tasks during subproject implementation; and (iv) in addressing grievances and feedback from project stakeholders and the public, including grievances related to environmental/social impacts of subprojects; (v) monitoring of mitigation measures foreseen in the implementation; and (vii) reporting on social impacts encountered during subproject implementation and analysis of the effectiveness of mitigation measures applied to minimize negative impacts.
 Together with the sub-project implementers and beneficiaries, the PIU is responsible for implementing the above security measures/ safeguards activities.
 Successful implementation of the RPF will require the following project personnel: